 The two methods are:

-If you ‘re unsure whether something would be classed as a fringe benefit or you’d like us to take care of your FBT return, don’t hesitate to give us a call on 07 3391 1188.
+If you would like to learn more about these changes to fringe benefits tax or if you’re unsure whether something would be classed as a fringe benefit or you’d like us to take care of your FBT return, don’t hesitate to give a small business accountant from Taggart & Partners a call on 07 3391 1188.